The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Issues associated with Northern Ireland are covered in the Northern Ireland ― overview guidance note.

 For further in-depth commentary on the law, see De Voil Indirect Tax Service V1.301.

-Under the terms of the Withdrawal Agreement agreed between the UK and the EU, the UK will broadly leave the EU customs union.
-However, the position is complex in respect of Northern Ireland which will remain subject to EU customs legislation (see further in the Brexit ― overview guidance note).
+Under the terms of the Withdrawal Agreement agreed between the UK and the EU, Great Britain has left the EU customs union.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article

 Terminal loss relief for trade losses in the final 12 monthsTrading losses incurred by a company in the final 12 months leading up to the discontinuance of trade may be carried back for up to three years from the period beginning immediately before that 12-month period.
 So if the final accounting